Ryu Seung-ryong: 2019–Present: Second career heyday

-In 2019, Ryu starred in the comedy film Extreme Job which became the 2nd highest-grossing film of all time in South Korea.
+In 2019, Ryu starred in director Lee Byeong-heon's comedy film Extreme Job, which went on to become the second highest-grossing film of all time in South Korea.
+Ryu played Chief Detective Go, known as "The Zombie" for surviving 12 stab wounds.
+To catch a drug gang, he and his team set up an undercover surveillance post in a chicken restaurant.
+They end up buying the restaurant and accidentally create a popular rib marinade recipe, turning their operation into a successful fried chicken business.

-Ryu was contacted by director Park In-je, with whom he had previously collaborated on season 2 of the Netflix series Kingdom, to join the series Moving.
-This action-packed fantasy sci-fi television series is written by Kang Full and co-directed by Park In-je and Park Yoon-seo.
-The show features an ensemble cast including Ryu Seung-ryong, Han Hyo-joo, Zo In-sung, Cha Tae-hyun, Ryoo Seung-bum, Kim Sung-kyun, Lee Jung-ha, Go Youn-jung, and Kim Do-hoon.
-Based on Kang's webtoon of the same name, the series is a supernatural drama that follows three high school students and their parents as they discover their superpowers.
-In the series, Ryu plays the role of Jang Ju-won, Hui-soo's father who runs a fried chicken shop.
-He possesses healing abilities and superhuman strength, although he is still susceptible to pain.
-Jang Ju-won is a former gangster and ex-ANSP agent with the code name Guryongpo, who used to be Doo-sik's partner during their time in the ANSP.
+Ryu reunited with director Park In-je, with whom he had previously collaborated on Season 2 of Kingdom, to join the Disney+ original series, Moving.
+This action-packed fantasy sci-fi series was written by Kang Full based on Kang's webtoon of the same name.
+The show features an ensemble cast including Ryu, Han Hyo-joo, Zo In-sung, Cha Tae-hyun, and others.
+In Moving, Ryu plays Jang Ju-won, a former gangster and ex-ANSP agent (code name Guryongpo) who runs a fried chicken shop and is the father of Hui-soo (Go Youn-jung).
+His character possesses healing abilities and superhuman strength, though he remains susceptible to pain.
+The series was released from August 9 to September 20, 2023.
+Just seven days after its debut, Moving became the most-watched Korean original series on on Disney+ globally and Hulu in the United States, measured by hours streamed.

-It was released from August 9, to September 20, 2023.
-After seven days of availability, it became the most watched Korean original series on Disney+ globally and Hulu in the United States, based on hours streamed.
+Continuing his work in streaming, Ryu reunited with director Lee Byeong-heon to lead the Netflix comedy series Chicken Nugget alongside Ahn Jae-hong.
+In the series, Ryu portrayed Choi Seon-man, the president of More Than Machines.
+The series follows Choi's desperate search for a method to return his daughter, Min-ah (Kim You-jung), to human form after her transformation into a chicken nugget by a mysterious machine.

-Ryu is back with the Netflix series Chicken Nugget alongside Ahn Jae-hong.
-In the series, Ryu plays the role of Choi Seon-man, the president of More Than Machines.
-The plot involves Choi's daughter, Min-ah (Kim Yoo-jung), turning into a chicken nugget, and Choi's quest to turn his daughter back into a human.
+In 2026, Ryu won the Grand Prize (Daesang) in the television category at the 62nd Baeksang Arts Awards for his performance in 'The Story of Manager Kim, Who Works at a Large Company and Owns a Home in Seoul'.